April 23, 2026

 Repayment structures

-• Shawbrook asset based lending usually works as a revolving or term facility secured on a borrowing base of assets, where borrowing capacity moves with the value of receivables, stock and other assets, outlined in its asset based lending explanation.
+• Shawbrook asset based lending: Usually works as a structured or revolving facility secured against a borrowing base, where availability can move with receivables, inventory and other assets, based on its asset based lending explanation.

 Illustrative comparison table